 The trial date finally arrives.
 Most take no more than a few hours, although some could take several days.
 In the end, the judge or jury will consider all the information they heard and determine:

-- The value of the court award
+- The value of the court award, taking the economic and non-economic damages into consideration

 Receiving Compensation from a Settlement or Court Award